jelhub/scimgateway/README.md

           "2603:1056:2000::/48",
           "2603:1057:2::/48"
         ]
-- **email** - Contains configuration for sending email from plugin or automated error notifications emailOnError.
-Note, for emailOnError only the first error will be sent until sendInterval have passed.
+- **email** - Sending email from plugin or automated error notifications emailOnError.
+For emailOnError only the first error will be sent until sendInterval have passed.
 Supporting both SMTP Auth and modern REST OAuth.
-For OAuth, currently Microsoft Exchange Online (ExO) and Google Workspace Gmail are supported
+For OAuth, currently Microsoft Exchange Online (ExO) and Google Workspace Gmail are supported - see configuration notes
 - **email.auth** - Authentication configuration
 - **email.auth.type** - `oauth` or `smtp`
 - **email.auth.options** - Authentication options - note, different options for type oauth and smtp